Language

 Analysis

-Kalah is a paradoxical game.
+Kalah has no single world federation or official global tournament circuit.
 In the Western world it is often sold simply as “mancala”, appears in schools and online platforms, and is one of the most familiar count-and-capture games.
-Yet it has no single international sports federation.
-That is not only a weakness; it reflects the game’s history as a commercial and educational adaptation rather than a national sport.
+Its support network is real, but it is distributed rather than centralized.

 So the question “who develops Kalah?” cannot be answered with one logo.
 The game is supported by manufacturers, schools, university courses, artificial-intelligence researchers, Board Game Arena, BoardGameGeek, and small online communities.
 Instead of one vertical federation, Kalah has a distributed network.